The Dashboard

 View payment details

-To do this, click on the arrow button under the Edit column in the customer’s row.
+To do this, click on the arrow button under the Edit column in the viewer’s row.

-Here you can see all the available details for the customer’s payment.
+Here you can see all the available details for the viewer’s payment.

 The Subscriptions tab

-The Subscriptions tab offers a complete overview of your customers’ subscriptions.
+The Subscriptions tab offers a complete overview of your viewers’ subscriptions.

 At the upper right of the tab, you have the Generate report and View reports buttons.
 You can learn more about making reports in the guides to reporting.